MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-service-principal.md

 ## 3. Authenticate to Azure with a service principal

 The `DefaultAzureCredential` is a chained credential that makes it easy to run your application with different credentials without reconfiguring the credential type.

-Use it to configure your service principal credentials by defining environment variables.
+Use the `DefaultAzureCredential` to configure your service principal credentials by defining environment variables.

-To learn more about the `DefaultAzureCredential`, check out [Azure authentication with the Azure SDK for Go](/azure/developer/go/azure-sdk-authentication)

 Choosing one of the following options to configure your service principal credentials:

 * [Option 1: Authenticate with a secret](#authenticate-with-a-secret)
 * [Option 2: Authenticate with a certificate](#authenticate-with-a-certificate)

+To learn more about the `DefaultAzureCredential`, check out [Azure authentication with the Azure SDK for Go](/azure/developer/go/azure-sdk-authentication)

 ### <span id="authenticate-with-a-secret"/> Option 1: Authenticate with a secret